hawkyre/tres-en-raya/README.md

 1. Clone the repository
 2. Run `yarn install` to install dependencies
-3. Set the DATABASE_URL environment variable to a MongoDB database
+3. Set the DATABASE_URL environment variable to a MongoDB database [*with a replica set deployment for transaction support*](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb-typescript-mongodb)
 4. Run `yarn dev` to start the development server

 ## The Tic-Tac-Toe algorithm